Customer Experience for Wedding Pros

 One of the most effective ways to elevate your customer experience journey is "surprise and delight," aka, making your clients feel super special.
 It's a surprisingly simple way to create forever-fans who will continue to promote your business long after the wedding is over.
 When a couple interacts with me, my business, or my brand, I want them to feel delighted.
 And I want to surprise them - pleasantly - along the way.
 Of course, there are a million ways to go about this, but my favorite is snail mail.
 I love to send my clients handwritten notes, surprise gift boxes, and other things in the mail.
 Honestly, when was the last time you got something fun and unexpected in the mail?
 It's such a great feeling!

 In addition to this, you should approach every customer experience touchpoint with this intention.
 How can you surprise and delight your clients on your consultation call, when you check in, or on the day of the wedding?
 Sometimes, I will do little things like deliver a handwritten note on the wedding day, bring someone coffee for an in-person meeting, or make a wearable flower for the mother of the bride without being asked to.
 To be honest, these are the things your customers will remember when they think about the experience of working with you.
-Yes, the flowers will be amazing - but they will also love you and your business for constantly going out of your way to make them feel special.
+Yes, your service delivery will be amazing - but they will also love you and your business for constantly going out of your way to make them feel special.

 Keep it going

 As I said earlier, the customer experience starts even before they contact you.
 It starts when they see your marketing materials, check out your website, and make a quick judgement about whether or not you would be a good fit.
-By the same token, the customer experience does not end with the wedding.
+By the same token, the customer experience does not end with the wedding day.
 At the very least, you have to send your clients a farewell or wrap-up email and ask for a review.

 However, I would also encourage you to keep the relationship going.
 Remember, your couples are your biggest fans - so how can you stay in orbit with one another?
-You might offer floral design classes that they can be invited to, follow each other on Instagram, add them to your email list, or celebrate their anniversaries.
+You might offer classes that they can be invited to, follow each other on Instagram, add them to your email list, or celebrate their anniversaries.
 However you decide to do this, remember that the client is the one who will end the relationship - not you!
 Sometimes, I get referrals from clients whose weddings were two or three years in the past.
 In the end, keeping those lines of communication open with your biggest supporters will lead to more work.